-- 2. Notification Process for Major Work Site Construction: To ensure that major renovation and major repair work is being conducted safely and without significant disruption to education and the health and well being of learners and staff, representatives from Facilities and/or the project manager from the construction company shall inform staff through the site leadership team and building steward at least two weeks prior to the onset of the work.
-Regular, relevant updates from construction meetings may be shared with staff through: written communication, and/or direct reports to the staff as needed. - 3.
-Non-retaliation: No teacher shall be discharged or in any way discriminated against because such teacher has filed a complaint or followed any procedures pursuant to the Minnesota Right-to-Know statute or Section 4 of this article.
+- 14.2.2 Notification Process for Major Work Site Construction: To ensure that major renovation and major repair work is being conducted safely and without significant disruption to education and the health and well being of learners and staff, representatives from Facilities and/or the project manager from the construction company shall inform staff through the site leadership team and building steward at least two weeks prior to the onset of the work.
+Regular, relevant updates from construction meetings may be shared with staff through: written communication, and/or direct reports to the staff as needed. - 14.2.3 Non-retaliation: No teacher shall be discharged or in any way discriminated against because such teacher has filed a complaint or followed any procedures pursuant to the Minnesota Right-to-Know statute or 14.2.4 of this article. - 14.2.4 Complaints Regarding Work Conditions: As environmental health, safety or ADA-related issues arise at the site, staff will use the following procedures to resolve the issue.
+It is the goal of this process to resolve issues related to health and safety.

-- 4. Complaints Regarding Work Conditions: As environmental health, safety or ADA-related issues arise at the site, staff will use the following procedures to resolve the issue.
-It is the goal of this process to resolve issues related to health and safety. - Step 1: Inform the program manager and head engineer of concerns in writing. - Step 2: If the matter is unresolved, the teacher and/or the program manager are encouraged to submit a written report to the Office of Environmental Health and Safety or the Administrator for Teacher Effectiveness in Labor Relations.
+Step 1: Inform the program manager and head engineer of concerns in writing.

+Step 2: If the matter is unresolved, the teacher and/or the program manager are encouraged to submit a written report to the Office of Environmental Health and Safety or the Administrator for Teacher Effectiveness in Labor Relations.
 If the unresolved issue is such that the teacher reasonably believes it presents an imminent danger of death or serious harm to the teacher, the teacher must immediately report the danger to the program manager or designee and make arrangements to ensure the safety of any learners in that teacher's care.
-The teacher may leave the area of danger and/or the facility as needed. - Step 3: Any issue that arises under this section that needs further resolution shall be referred to the Joint Committee for problem-solving. - 5.
-Reporting a Work Injury: If a teacher receives an injury that arises out of and in the course of employment, a First Report of Injury form will be completed by the employer once the employer is made aware by the teacher that the injury is being claimed as work related.
-The injured teacher will file the First Report of Injury in the event the employer is not available to assist the teacher.
+The teacher may leave the area of danger and/or the facility as needed.

+Step 3: Any issue that arises under this section that needs further resolution shall be referred to the Joint Committee for problem-solving.

+14.2.5 Reporting a Work Injury:

+- a.
+If a teacher receives an injury that arises out of and in the course of employment, a First Report of Injury form will be completed by the employer once the employer is made aware by the teacher that the injury is being claimed as work related.
+The injured teacher will file the First Report of Injury in the event the employer is not available to assist the teacher. - b.
 The First Report of Injury form is available in the site office or the report can be filed over the telephone by calling 1-866-261-5793.
-Assistance is also available through the Worker's Compensation Department at the Educational Service Center.

-A form must be filed for an injury or illness incurred at the work site or during a work-related activity, including but not limited to, physical accidents and assaults, exposure of infectious substances, and environmental factors.
+Assistance is also available through the Worker's Compensation Department at the Educational Service Center. - c.
+A form must be filed for an injury or illness incurred at the work site or during a workrelated activity, including but not limited to, physical accidents and assaults, exposure of infectious substances, and environmental factors. - d.
 If loss of work time is incurred because of a work-related illness or injury the teacher will notify the Worker's Compensation Department at the District office and procedures will be followed as per state law.

-6. Reporting a Disability or Request for Reasonable Accommodation: Teachers who wish to report a disability or request accommodation should contact the Administrator for Employee Effectiveness in the Labor Relations Department.
+14.2.6 Reporting a Disability or Request for Reasonable Accommodation:

+a.
+Teachers who wish to report a disability or request accommodation should contact the Total Compensation Office.

-Section B. Professional Work Space.
+14.3 Professional Work Space.